Synkevych/react_examples/README.md

 ### state

-State on the other hand is still variables, but directly initialized and managed by the component.
+- State on the other hand is still variables, but directly initialized and managed by the component.

-The state can be initialized by props.
+- The state can be initialized by props.
+- State is always passed from a parent down to a child component as a prop.
+- State should not be passed to a sibling or a parent.
+- State should be owned by 1 component.
+- Don't duplicate props to state.

 ### props.children
 A collection of the children inside of a component ...